Jesus Christ was fully human, but he never stopped being fully God.

 Jesus worked as an example for you to follow.

 First Corinthians 15:49 says, “And just as we have borne the likeness of the earthly man, so shall we bear the likeness of the man from heaven.”

 Jesus worked in obedience to his Father.

 When giving the Ten Commandments to Moses on Mount Sinai, God says, “Six days you shall labor and do all your work” (Exod.
 20:9).
 As a young man, Jesus worked six days a week in obedience to this command.
 His labor and work were acts of obedience to his Father.
-In doing this Jesus validated the significance and dignity of the everyday, ordinary work and the workers who do it.
+In doing this Jesus validated the significance and dignity of ordinary work and the workers who do it.

 To get up and go to work is to follow in the footsteps of Jesus Christ.